Get an annual AARP membership for only $9. Offer ends 12/11.

 Assisted living community

 Assisted living costs vary between facilities, and prices are based on a wide range of factors.
 These include location, the types of amenities provided, and whether or not you share a space or have your own apartment.
-In 2024, the median cost of assisted living in the U.S. is just under $5,000 per month.
-2
+In 2024, the estimated median cost of assisted living in the U.S. is $5,511 per month.2

 If you or your loved one needs a higher level of care than you can get at home, an assisted living community may make sense.
-Here you’ll find support 24/7 with personalized ADLs like bathing and grooming.
+Here, you’ll find support 24/7 with personalized ADLs like bathing and grooming.
 Assisted living also provides access to health-related care like medication management.
-Assisted living facilities offer a home-like atmosphere, combined with social activities like scheduled events and communal dining.
+Assisted living facilities offer a home-like atmosphere plus social activities like scheduled events and communal dining.

 » Further Reading: A guide to assisted living communities

 If you have a long-term care insurance policy, it may cover all or part of your assisted living expenses.
-Make sure to check your policy to figure out what they’ll pay for and what you may need to pay out of pocket.
-10
+Remember to check your policy to see what they’ll pay for and what you may need to pay out of pocket.
+9

 Medicare doesn’t cover assisted living costs like rent or ADL support.
 It does, however, cover medical expenses you incur while residing at the facility.
 These include doctor’s appointments, skilled nursing care, and emergency medical care.